ImaanBontle/SDV-immersive-weathers/README.md

 *For install instructions, see [Getting Started](#getting-started).*

 *Note: This project is still in early (but active) development.
-The list of implemented features is growing, but it will take some time to fully complete, especially since I am a full-time graduate student.
-I hope you can be patient while I chip away at this.*
+The list of implemented features is growing, but it will take some time to complete, especially since I am a full-time graduate student.
+Please be patient while I chip away at this.*

-After a few playthroughs of Stardew Valley, I couldn't help but notice that the weather sometimes felt a bit simplistic.
-For example, why were there always the same chances each day for each type of weather?
-Why didn't the different weather types have more meaningful effects on your crops and activities?
-And why did it seemingly change overnight with barely a day's notice?
+After a few playthroughs of Stardew Valley, I couldn't help but notice that the weather felt a bit simplistic at times.
+Why were there always the same daily chances for each type of weather?
+Why didn't the different weather types affect your crops in more meaningful ways?
+Why did the words of a man on the telly have the power to change the weather seemingly overnight?

+The answer must be simple: Meteorology is hard, y'all!

-I yearned for a way to add more nuance and realism to the experience, but sadly, I learnt that few mods exist for this.
-I guess it's true what they say y'all: meteorology is hard!
-So I set out to make my own!
+So hard, in fact, that few weather mods even exist for Stardew Valley!
+So I set out to fix that with my own (work-in-progress) mod series, Immersive Weathers.

-Immersive Weathers is a family of mods aimed at adding depth and complexity to the in-game weather simulation.
-Each mod fleshes out a different aspect of weather-related gameplay, from custom weather probabilities and climates, to dynamic weather systems, realistic weather forecasts and optional gameplay changes.
+Each mod in Immersive Weathers will add nuance and realism to Stardew's weather by fleshing out different aspects of its systems and related gameplay.
+From crafting custom weather probabilities and climates, to simulating dynamic weather systems, modelling realistic (i.e. inaccurate) weather forecasts, introducing optional gameplay challenges, and more.

+**And the first mod in this series, [Climate Control](#about-climate-control), has just been released!***

-Since this project is designed from the ground-up to be modular, players can pick and choose which features to use in their games and which ones to discard.
-You have complete control over each feature's customisation, with the ability to opt for pre-defined templates, or to tweak each number to your personal liking, creating your own custom weather experience.
-Since the project is also fully open-source, there is better long-term support from other modders and an increased potential for collaboration.
+This project is designed to be modular.
+Aside from the main [Framework](#about-framework) mod (which handles core functionality and cross-compatibility), players can pick and choose which features to use in their game and which ones to discard.
+Keep reading for a summary of each released mod in this series and the links to their Nexus, ModDrop and GitHub pages.

-Below you will find a summary for each of the released mods, as well as links to their Nexus, ModDrop and GitHub pages.
-If you have questions or feedback, you can post on the mod's Nexus page or open an issue on its GitHub repository.

-At the time of writing, the first mod is almost released.
-More are planned to follow in the future, so watch for updates.
+**More mods and features will be added in future updates.*

 <!--Framework-->
 ### Framework (Required) <a id="about-framework"></a>